 Another highlight was being selected as one of the stops on EuroShop’s Sustainable Guided Tours, a programme that brings visitors directly to companies offering innovative sustainable retail solutions.
 During these guided visits, our team had the opportunity to present both the product and the production process to professionals specifically interested in sustainable alternatives.
 These kinds of focused conversations are often the ones that lead to meaningful collaborations.

-One of the most memorable moments of the fair happened on the final day, when several members of our production team joined us at the stand.
-The people who transform recycled paper into mannequins every day were able to see first-hand how buyers from around the world reacted to their work.
-Hearing the questions, seeing the interest and understanding the global reach of what they create was a powerful moment for everyone involved.
-For us, this is also part of what sustainability means: not only in the materials we use, but in the people behind the product.
+One of the most memorable moments of the fair happened on the final day, when our entire production team joined us at the stand.
+Seeing the people who transform recycled paper into mannequins witness the global impact of their craft first-hand was a powerful moment.
+This connection is exactly what sustainability means to us: it’s not just about the materials we use, but about honoring the hands and the hearts behind every product.

-Finally, a special thanks goes to Martí, Clàudia, Roser and John, who represented Paperpaste throughout the entire fair and made every conversation count.
-And of course, thank you to everyone who stopped by the stand, shared their perspective or simply came to discover what Paperpaste is about.
+A special thanks to Martí, Clàudia, Roser and John, who represented Pasqual Arnella and made every conversation count.
+And of course, thank you to everyone who stopped by the stand, shared their perspective or discovered our vision.

-Every visit reinforced the same idea: what we are building has a clear place in the future of retail.
+Every visit reinforced one clear idea: what we are building has a place in the future of retail.

 See you at the next one.